Fiona Jackson (1998)

-Fiona Jackson practises in the areas of domestic and international fraud and money laundering, international mutual legal assistance and international regulatory work, proceeds of crime and tracing, civil and criminal asset recovery, business crime and compliance issues.
+Fiona Jackson practises in the areas of domestic and international fraud and money laundering, bribery and corruption, international mutual legal assistance and mutual recognition, international regulatory work, proceeds of crime and tracing, civil and criminal asset recovery, business crime and compliance issues.

 She has represented a wide range of prominent defence and prosecution clients, companies and individuals, including prosecuting authorities and investigation and regulatory agencies such as the Competition & Markets Authority, Financial Conduct Authority and Medicines and Healthcare Products Regulatory Agency, as well as a variety of police forces, foreign governments and receivers, in cases before the House of Lords, Court of Appeal, High Court and Crown Court.

-Fiona is ranked in Chambers & Partners 2014-2017, which notes that ‘‘she is conscientious, approachable, very down to earth, and very hands-on.’’ ‘‘Smart and personable, she doesn't have the nerd factor that some have in this field.
+Fiona is ranked in Band 1 in Chambers & Partners 2014-2019 and the Legal 500, which note that ‘‘she is conscientious, approachable, very down to earth, and very hands-on.’’
+“Extremely knowledgeable, and a genuine expert in POCA and asset forfeiture matters.” ‘‘Smart and personable, she doesn't have the nerd factor that some have in this field.
 She is professionally top drawer.’’
 “An excellent advocate who is reliable, extremely hard-working, commercially aware, user-friendly and very approachable."
 "She has a deep-rooted understanding of how all of these areas of law work.”
 Acquisition International presented her with its 2013 award for Sustained Excellence in Recovering Bribery Assets - UK.

-Fiona is appointed to the SFO’s 'A' List of Specialist POCA Counsel and the CPS Advocates' Panel Specialist Proceeds of Crime List.
+Fiona is appointed to both of the SFO’s 'A' Panels of Prosecution and Proceeds of Crime Counsel, and the CPS Advocates' Panel Specialist Proceeds of Crime List.